tomasmalio/react-compass/README.md

 | `labelColor`        | string  | Color of the label text.                                                    | `null`  |
 | `displayCompassLine`| boolean | Whether to display the central vertical and horizontal lines.               | `true`  |
 | `displayCompassTick`| boolean | Whether to display the small lines between each cardinal direction.         | `true`  |

+## Styles
+The styles for this component are defined in src/Compass.scss.
+Make sure to import this file into your application where you use the component.

+# Author
+Tomas Malio Esnaola

+# License
+MIT